ryanzhou7/fastapp_course/ch_fastapi_template.md

     reload: bool = False
     # ...

-    # 8. At first the value of reload is False, but this code says
+    # 8. At first the value of reload is False (above), but this code says
-    # there is an .env file which it's prefix variables must be "FASTAPP_"
+    # there is an .env file and read in variables with prefix "FASTAPP_"
     # after we read in this file (below), it overrides the above value as True
     """
     # .env file